joinpursuit/AC3.2-MacMusic/README.md

 Use tabs instead
 How we were about to decide our product
 Voting
-How I use language to persuade others to take my idea, instead of democracy.
+How I use language to persuade others to take my ideas.
-I showed my teammates my design and tried to persuade them
+I showed my teammates my design and tried to persuade them.

 -[API Endpoints]
 What is API?